xebialabs/blueprint-cli/docs/blueprints.md

 ### Expression tag (`!expression`)

 Blueprints support custom expressions to be used within variable definitions and file declarations (`spec` part in YAML file).
+Expression tag can be used in `value`, `default`, `options`, `dependsOnTrue` and `dependsOnFalse` fields.

+You can use a variable defined in the parameter section inside an expression.
+Variable names are case sensitive and you should define the variable before it is used in an expression, in other words you can't refer to a variable that will be defined after the expression in defined in the `blueprint.yaml` file.

 Custom expression syntax: `!expression "EXPRESSION"`